 There’s a saying in TV news; if it bleeds, it leads.
 When the weather is at its fiercest, TV weathercasters are often recruited to explain what is going on.
 They are held as bastions of scientific knowledge, even having to research obscure phenomenon that they might not be entirely familiar with.
 As global extreme weather events became more of a local news matter, TV meteorologists began to contact one another with questions about weather events specific to their region.
 Over the years, these interactions developed into a private network where they could share information on climate and weather events, even offering new and unique perspectives on noteworthy occurrences or comment on published climate assessments.

-TV weather presenters: united to address climate challenge.
+TV weather presenters: united to address the climate challenge.

 Thanks to technology, the dynamic of TV weather presentations is changing.
 Instead of turning on the TV screen to wait for a curated weather forecast, more and more people are turning to their phone screens to get a customized weather report.